TheBeachLab/selfhosted/gpu.md

 ## Open a remote jupyterlab session

-From your laptop `ssh -p 22 -CNL 8899:localhost:8899 mlgpu@beachlab.org` or add an `ml` alias to connect to the server and then start jupyter lab
+From your laptop `ssh -p 22 -CL 8899:localhost:8899 mlgpu@beachlab.org` or add an `ml` alias to connect to the server and then start jupyter lab

 - `-C` for data compression
 - `-L listen-port:host:port` for port forwarding